gcnit/Birthdpy/README.md

 Birthdpy
 ========

-This script thanks all who have wished you on your birthday on your facebook timeline
+This script thanks everyone who have wished you on your birthday on your facebook timeline